 Operator’s Permitted Disclosures

-The Operator may disclose items of Confidential Data to those third parties as may be necessary to conduct activities and operations under this Agreement, if the third parties are bound by written agreement to keep the Confidential Data secret for the period of time set forth in the Operator’s service agreement with those third parties or ____ (__) years if a service agreement does not exist with those third parties.
-Notwithstanding the foregoing, should the Operator disclose Confidential Data to an Affiliate, then the Affiliate shall require its Affiliate to handle, hold, and protect the Confidential Data as if it were a Party to this Agreement.
+The Operator may disclose, in whole or in part, items of Confidential Data to those third parties, who may remove the Confidential Data from the custody and premises of the Operator, as may be necessary to conduct activities and operations under this Agreement, if the third parties are bound by written agreement to keep the Confidential Data secret for the period of time set forth in the Operator’s service agreement with those third parties or ____ (__) years if a service agreement does not exist with those third parties.
+Notwithstanding the foregoing, should the Operator disclose Confidential Data to an Affiliate, then the Operator shall require its Affiliate to handle, hold, and protect the Confidential Data in accordance with the terms of this Agreement.

 All Parties’ Permitted Disclosures

-Subject to the restriction that a third party shall be bound by written agreement not to use or disclose the Confidential Data for a period of __ (__) years, except for the express purpose for which the disclosure is to be made, all Parties may disclose, in whole or in part, the Confidential Data to the following receiving parties, who may remove the Confidential Data from the custody and premises of the Party making such disclosure:
+Other than with respect to Articles 7.1.2.2(f) and 7.1.2.2(k), each of the following permitted disclosures are subject to the restriction that, prior to disclosure of Confidential Data, the recipient shall execute and be bound by written agreement not to use or disclose the Confidential Data for a period of __ (__) years, except for the specific purpose for which the Permitted Disclosure is authorized under this Agreement and to destroy or return the Confidential Data when its further retention is no longer necessary considering the nature of the Permitted Disclosure subject to customary exceptions including management presentations and computer back-ups.
+Subject to the foregoing, a Party may disclose, in whole or in part, the Confidential Data to the following receiving parties, who may remove the Confidential Data from the custody and premises of the Party making such disclosure:

 (a) to its Affiliate;

-(b) to a bona fide, financially responsible, prospective assignee of any portion of the Party’s Working Interest (including but not limited to an entity with whom a Party or its Affiliates is conducting bona fide negotiations directed toward a merger, consolidation or a sale of a Party’s or an Affiliate’s shares or substantially all of its assets on the OCS);
+(b) to a bona fide, financially responsible, prospective assignee or grantee of (i) any Lease Burden (as defined in Article 19.1 (Burdens on Hydrocarbon Production)) or (ii) all or any portion of a Party’s Working Interest (including to an entity with whom a Party or its Affiliates is conducting bona fide negotiations directed toward a merger, consolidation or a sale of all of a Party’s or an Affiliate’s shares of stock) provided that the disclosing Party provides the name of such prospective assignee to the non-disclosing Parties within thirty (30) days of disclosure;

-(c) to potential contractors, professional consultants, or outside legal counsel engaged by or on behalf of the Party and acting in a capacity where that disclosure is essential to the contractor's, consultant's, or outside legal counsel’s work;
+(c) to contractors, professional consultants, or outside legal counsel engaged by or on behalf of the Party and acting in a capacity where that disclosure is essential to the contractor's, consultant's, or outside legal counsel’s work; provided however, to the extent that such contractors, professional consultants, and/or outside legal counsel are engaged by or on behalf of a Party only in connection with that Party’s marketing, sale, transfer, assignment and/or divestiture of all or any portion of its Working Interest such parties shall be bound by written agreement not to use or disclose the Confidential Data for a period of not less than ____(__) years, except for the express purpose for which the disclosure is to be made;

+(d) to an insurance broker or underwriter;

-(d) to a bank or other financial institution to the extent appropriate to a Party arranging financing for its obligations under this Agreement;
+(e) to a bank or other financial institution to the extent necessary for purposes of a Party arranging financing for its obligations under this Agreement;